Agency terms and conditions

 1) All costs provided exclude VAT where applicable and are valid for thirty days from the date of the quotation.

 2) The costs provided when quoting are guide prices based upon what we anticipate the creative, time and production requirements to be based on previous experience and on typical processes, plus client co-operation in provision of content, meeting deadlines and approval.
 Within reason, additional charges may be payable if there are significant variations to this, although the client would be made aware of this well in advance.
-Charges are unlikely to deviate from those quoted unless requirements change significantly.
+Charges are unlikely to deviate significantly from those quoted unless requirements change, however please allow a 10% contingency on price when considering your budget to allow for potential unanticipated requirements, additional development or ‘scope creep’.
+Please also note that late payment of invoices may result in additional charges being incurred.

-4) Unless otherwise agreed in writing, the balance of payment will be due in full on project completion (e.g on delivery of printed items, publishing of website, sending of e-shot etc): failure to make final payment at this point may result in delays in project delivery.
+4) Unless otherwise agreed in writing, the balance of payment will be due in full on project completion (e.g. on approval of logo, delivery of printed items, deployment of website, sending of e-shot etc): failure to make final payment at this point may result in delays in project delivery.
+All invoices must be settled in full prior to go live or final supply of assets and materials.
+Late payments may result in additional charges being made.

-5) If a quotation has been provided where a job will be approached in ‘stages’, each stage will need to be paid in full on completion of each stage, before the agency is able to progress to the next stage.
-Where a job has been quoted in two halves (initial 50% deposit and final 50% balance) the balance of payment may be charged in full either on completion of the project or over a number of further staged payments at the discretion of the agency.
+5) If a quotation has been provided where a job will be approached in ‘phases’, each stage will need to be paid in full on completion of each stage, before the agency is able to progress to the next phase.
+Where a job is being charged in stages (for example, an initial 50% deposit and two further payments of 25% each) the balance of payment may be charged in full either on completion of the project or over a number of further staged payments at the discretion of the agency.

 8) Unless otherwise stated above or previously agreed in writing, all invoices are due within seven days of any invoice date.
 Please note points number 3, 4, 5 and 7 above and how this could have an impact on time scales.